Robert J. Bentley

-served in the United States Air Force as a medical officer at Pope Air Force Base in Fayetteville, North Carolina from 1969 to 1975 until leaving the service as a captain.
+served in the United States Air Force as a medical officer until leaving the service as a captain.
 He entered private medical practice and opened a series of dermatology clinics throughout the southern United States.

 Bentley was elected to the Alabama House of Representatives in 2002 and served a total of two four-year terms from 2003 to 2010.
 In 2010, Bentley announced his intentions to run for the Republican nomination for governor.
 Bentley won in a seven-candidate primary and faced Democrat Ron Sparks, the outgoing Alabama Commissioner of Agriculture, in the general election.
 Bentley received just over 58% of the statewide vote and won by a margin of over 230,000 votes – the largest margin recorded for a Republican in an open-seat race in Alabama history.
 In 2014, Bentley won re-election, winning the largest percentage of the vote that any Republican gubernatorial candidate had received in modern Alabama history, 63.6%.

-On April 5, 2016, Republican State Representative Ed Henry filed an impeachment resolution against Bentley in the State Legislature, in connection with allegations that Bentley engaged in an extramarital affair with a female political adviser from Tuscaloosa, AL. Bentley has admitted to making inappropriate remarks toward the woman, but denied having a physical affair.
+On April 5, 2016, Republican State Representative Ed Henry filed an impeachment resolution against Bentley in the State Legislature, in connection with allegations that Bentley engaged in an extramarital affair with a female political adviser.
+Bentley has admitted to making inappropriate remarks toward the woman, but denied having a physical affair.
 On July 7, 2016, the House Judiciary Committee named a special counsel to lead an impeachment inquiry against the governor.
 On April 5, 2017, the Ethics Commission found probable cause that Bentley violated both ethics and campaign finance laws.

-Bentley tendered his immediate resignation as Governor of Alabama on April 10, 2017, after pleading guilty to two misdemeanor charges related to campaign finance law, including chartering the state's helicopter to retrieve his wallet that was only a 30-minute drive away.
+Bentley tendered his immediate resignation as Governor of Alabama on April 10, 2017, after pleading guilty to two misdemeanor charges related to campaign finance law.
 Bentley allegedly used state resources to facilitate and conceal his extramarital affair.
 As part of the plea deal, he accepted a lifetime ban from ever seeking public office in Alabama again.
-He was succeeded by Lieutenant Governor Kay Ivey.